Oz goes La La.

 In literate society they call it Stockholm Syndrome.
 McLean has succumbed to that decidedly American trope of re-painting the bad guy as the good guy.
 But Mick’s still a serial killer, you say.
 Yes, but now you WANT to see him molesting women and creatively carving surfer bois.
 He is so “beloved” now that Mick is onscreen from the first scene, in a trope usually reserved for the hero of the film – showing off his principles, his machismo and his daring; in this case, two crooked cops give Mick an undeserved speeding ticket, and Mick promptly wipes them both off the face of the Earth.
 Yes, it’s satisfying and vicariously exciting, but this conceptual change in the tone of the movie annoys me from the outset.
 Mick is Clint Eastwood meets Wolverine meets The Terminator.

 The first WOLF CREEK opened with a party, as we followed three kids on a backpacking journey.
 The villain did not appear until an hour into the movie.
 We were in the normal world until it was upended by the serial killer.
 (I even made mention of that filmic technique; of keeping calm and even-keeled, so that the madness to come is accentuated.)
-Now: we start with two cop murders in the cold open, then the titles, then a party; thus, now the party people seem like they are coming into Mick’s world, and in Mick’s world, serial killing is OK.
+Now: we start with two over-the-top cop murders in the cold open, then the titles, then a party; thus, now the party people seem like they are intruding into Mick’s world, and in Mick’s world, serial killing is OK.

 These insidious mind-tricks are not enough to totally diminish the escapism of watching a fantasy about a serial killer, but they manipulate us into hypocrisy.